IdentityPython/pysaml2/docs/sp_test/internal.rst

 There are 2 targets to write output to:
-* Test_ouput is written to conv.test_ouput during the execution of the flows.
+* Test_output is written to conv.test_output during the execution of the flows.